 After three hours of fighting, the attackers had not gained one foot of ground.
 At a distance of five hundred yards from their adversaries, with thousands of eyes fixed upon those barren slopes, they had not caught a glimpse of a single man.
 There was no telling how many of them there were.

 The soldiers could not continue to sit still and be decimated; they had to take action, retreat or attack.
 Savaget chose to attack.
 A wild bayonet charge straight up the slopes followed.
 The sertanejos were surprised and fell back.
 The soldiers overran some of their trenches.
-These are empty but the spent rifle casings in them were still warm.
+These were empty but the spent rifle casings in them were still warm.
 The troops continued to charge up the mountain, the sertanejos continued to pick them off.
 But the government troops persist and eventually force the sertanejos from their trenches and rifle pits.
 The soldiers catch their first glimpse of the enemy as the sertanejos abandon their positions.

 Government casualties at this point are 178 including General Savaget, who is wounded but continues to command the force.
 The next day the column fights its way down the road.
 By nightfall, they have travelled another mile.
 The following day, the 27th, Savaget’s column is supposed to link up with Oscar’s at Canudos.
 They push forward under fire.
 Now they are in the outskirts of Canudos and houses begin to form part of the battleground.
 The terrain is composed of small hillocks and sertanejo sharpshooters command these little guntowers.
 Savaget’s troops charge up one hill after another, sometimes finding and killing the enemy, sometimes finding the objective deserted.
 Then they push on to the next hill.
 It is exhausting fighting in enormous heat but, by the end of the day, Savaget’s force has reached its goal.
 Below them they can see the town of Canudos with the new church’s twin steeples glowing white in the sun.
 As night falls they hear the cannonfire from Oscar’s column which has reached the top of Mount Favella.